Questionable Content

 Questionable Content (sometimes abbreviated as QC) is a slice-of-life webcomic written and illustrated by Jeph Jacques.
 It was launched in August 2003 and reached its 5,000th comic in March 2023.
 The plot originally centered on Marten Reed, an indie rock fan; his anthropomorphized personal computer Pintsize; and his roommate, Faye Whitaker.
-However, over time a supporting cast of characters has grown to include employees of the local coffee shop, neighbors, and androids.
+Over time Jacques has added a supporting cast of characters that includes employees of the local coffee shop, neighbors, and androids.
 QC's storytelling style combines romantic melodrama, situational comedy, and sexual humor, while considering questions of relationships, sexuality, dealing with emotional trauma, and artificial intelligence and futurism.

 Background

 In 2003, Jacques worked at a local newspaper in Easthampton, Massachusetts answering telephones.
 According to Jacques, the large amount of free time and access to the Internet led him to read webcomics "as something to do".
 Jacques stated, "I've always been really interested in music, and indie rock specifically, and I never saw any other comics that dealt with that aspect of our culture.
 I felt like there was a niche there that would work."
 Jacques posted the first QC on August 1, 2003.

-Jacques makes his living from QC merchandising and advertising.
+Jacques makes his living from QC merchandising, advertising and donations.
 By 2004, Jacques could support himself and his then-partner based on income from merchandise and advertising sales.
 Merchandise has included designing T-shirts for the characters in the comic to wear, then selling real T-shirts of the same design.
 The comic is also supported by donors through Patreon.

-Jacques promoted the comic in a number of ways including joining Dayfree Press for some time, and starting a fake feud with Sam Logan, the creator of Sam and Fuzzy, trading insults while linking to each other's comic.
+Jacques promoted the comic in a number of ways including joining the webcomic collective Dayfree Press for some time, and starting a fake feud with Sam Logan, the creator of Sam and Fuzzy, trading insults while linking to each other's comic.
+QC has also featured guest comics, often in exchange for Jacques writing a guest comic for the creator or for cross-promotion.

 Publication

-Questionable Content was originally updated twice a week and was later bumped to three strips a week.
+Questionable Content was originally updated twice a week, and was later bumped to three strips a week.
 In September 2004, Jacques left his day job to begin updating Monday through Friday.

-According to Jacques, at one point he would have sought newspaper syndication for Questionable Content, but the thought no longer appealed to him because he does not want to surrender editorial freedom.
-The webcomic has been published in physical books; to date, six volumes have been released, covering strips 1–1799.
+According to Jacques in 2008, at one point he would have sought newspaper syndication for Questionable Content, but the thought no longer appealed to him because he does not want to surrender editorial freedom.
+The webcomic has been published in physical books; as of 2023, six volumes have been released, covering strips 1–1799.
 The first print collection features some of the earliest strips redrawn in Jacques art style at the time of the book; Jacques said this was because he did not have high-resolution copies of some old strips.